SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 - Elected member needs to resign due to conflict of interest (see above for organizational diversity rules).

-When a board member resigns, the next eligible candidate from the last election will automatically join the board, if (s)he accepts it and does not conflict with the organizational diversity rules.
-In case no more candidates exist, the board will continue to exist with one person less.
-As soon as the board loses another member that can not be backfilled, an extraordinary election will be scheduled for the rest of the term.
+When a board member resigns, the next eligible candidate from the last election will automatically join the board, if they accept it and does not conflict with the organizational diversity rules.
+In case no more candidates exist, the board will continue to exist with one fewer member.
+If the number of elected board members falls below three, an extraordinary election will be scheduled for the rest of the term.
 Resigned members are encouraged to suggest new candidates.
 The search for candidates should at least allow for two weeks and the election announced at least three weeks in advance of happening and run for a week.